xRayz3n/Portfolio/README.md

 - **Interactive Objects**: Clickable 3D objects linked to specific projects, with transitions and detailed descriptions.
 - **Responsive Design**: Adjusts seamlessly to different screen sizes.
 - **Smooth Animations**: Enhanced user experience using TWEEN.js for animations.
-- **Direct Links**: Access LinkedIn, GitHub, and my CV directly through the interface.
+- **Direct Links**: Access LinkedIn, GitHub, and my CV directly through the interface.git co

+## How to Use

+1. **Explore**: Hover over objects in the 3D scene to highlight them.
+2. **Interact**: Click objects to rotate them and view project details.
+3. **Navigation**: Use the LinkedIn, GitHub, and CV links to explore external resources.
+4. **Reset View**: Click elsewhere to return to the main 3D scene.

 ## Projects Highlighted